 As an adolescent, I had a hard time fitting in.
 Friendships were not easy for me to come by, and as much as I tried to be like everyone else, kids found me different.
 As a teenager, I began finding my way into the wrong crowds.
 It was easy for me to flock towards the outcasts because I thought that I was one too.
 I rebelled a lot, and in hindsight, I realized that I struggled with my worth.
 I heard an adoptee say it best, “I felt like I had to beg everyone to choose me.”

 I had no idea that this was a symptom of the trauma I experienced as an adoptee.
 However, as an adult, it now makes so much more sense about why I was always trying so hard to fit in or to be a desirable friend.
 I just wanted to be chosen.
 Accepted.
 Not given up.
 Now stay with me, I loathe the term “given up,” and I do not view my adoption story as a sad thing.
 Rather, I truly am thankful that my birth mother placed me for adoption, and I had the life I did.
-However, because I lost a mother when I was placed for adoption, I experienced a trauma, and even at that young of an age, I was impacted.
+However, because I lost a mother when I was placed for adoption, I experienced trauma, and even at that young of an age, I was impacted.
 It began to shape certain quirks about me, symptoms of trauma that I was completely unaware of until adulthood.

 I mentioned before that I never questioned whether I was loved by my biological family, nor did I struggle with my identity as an adopted child.
 However, I did struggle with identity as a whole, and I did have to decide that I was loved by my birth family without actually having that confirmed.
 I just did not realize all of this until I was in my 30s.

 A lot of questions filled my teenage years as it is already a time of self-discovery.
-I wondered who I looked like, what my birth parents must be like, did I have biological siblings, where are they all now, and do they think of me?
+I wondered who I looked like, what my birth parents must be like, did I have biological siblings, where are they all now, and what do they think of me?
 So, when I turned 18, it seemed like a good time to get my adoption records opened.
 However, coming from an agency and closed adoption, it was not that simple.
 It was over $300 to get my unsealed adoption records from the agency I was placed through.
-Let me stop here for a moment and point out that it is extremely common for adoptees to have a hard time obtaining their records—which in my opinion are rightfully theirs to have without payment or issues when they are mature enough to process the information in a healthy manner.
+Let me stop here for a moment and point out that it is extremely common for adoptees to have a hard time obtaining their records—which in my opinion are rightfully theirs to have without payment or issues when they are mature enough to process the information healthily.
 But that is not the law.
 There are a lot of people fighting for the rights of adoptees regarding their records because most of the closed adoption children are now adults, and they have to really work to learn more about their biological roots.

 Because it was so expensive to get my records unsealed, I chose to give up on it for a while.
 Looking back, this was really a blessing in disguise as I was not in a stable place emotionally to process all the information I would uncover.
 I was still wild and going through a lot of self-discovery and making a lot of impulsive decisions in life.
 Eventually, my life decisions led me back to the curiosity of my biological roots again because I too placed children for adoption.